 Visa (V) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the global payments processor had gained 3.66% over the past month.
-This has outpaced the Business Services sector's gain of 2.8% and the S&P 500's gain of 1.82% in that time.
+Heading into today, shares of the global payments processor had gained 4.51% over the past month, outpacing the Business Services sector's gain of 3.32% and the S&P 500's gain of 3.81% in that time.

-Investors will be hoping for strength from V as it approaches its next earnings release.
-The company is expected to report EPS of $1.46, up 12.31% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $6.06 billion, up 10% from the year-ago period.
+Wall Street will be looking for positivity from V as it approaches its next earnings report date.
+The company is expected to report EPS of $1.47, up 13.08% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.06 billion, up 10% from the year-ago period.

 V's full-year Zacks Consensus Estimates are calling for earnings of $6.21 per share and revenue of $25.47 billion.
 These results would represent year-over-year changes of +14.15% and +10.84%, respectively.

-It is also important to note the recent changes to analyst estimates for V. Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for V. These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.14% lower within the past month.
-V is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.09% lower within the past month.
+V is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, V is currently trading at a Forward P/E ratio of 30.01.
-For comparison, its industry has an average Forward P/E of 24.78, which means V is trading at a premium to the group.
+Digging into valuation, V currently has a Forward P/E ratio of 30.28.
+For comparison, its industry has an average Forward P/E of 24.71, which means V is trading at a premium to the group.

 The Financial Transaction Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 51, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 67, which puts it in the top 27% of all 250+ industries.

 Click to get this free report